SanicTK2/iidxguide/docs/c_scoring.md

 ### Excessive POOR (空POOR)

-Excessive POOR is a POOR that happens when you press a button again, right after the note was already processed (including BAD).
+Excessive POOR is a POOR that happens when you press a button again, right after the note was already processed, or when you press the button slightly earlier than the beginning of BAD window.
+See [this page](/compendium/gauges_and_timing) for more details.

 To calculate:

 ```
 空POOR = MISS_COUNT - COMBO_BREAK